maximtereshchenko/spring-reactive-grpc-showcase/README.md

 * Using gRPC for communication between services.
 * Managing dependencies with catalog versions in Gradle.
 * Establishing CI/CD pipeline with GitHub Actions.
-* Working with Amazon infrastructure: SNS, SQS, DynamoDB.
+* Working with Amazon infrastructure: SNS, SQS, DynamoDB, etc.
 * Working with Terraform

 # Out of scope concerns